bagonaut/mongogo/README.md

 ## Requirements

-This extension requires that you have the mongo shell installed somehwere
+This extension requires that you have the mongo shell installed somehwere, and have your workspace configured to point at the executable.

 ## Extension Settings

 This extension contributes the following settings:

-* `mongoShell.path`: Escaped path to mongo.exe shell
+* `mongoShell.path`: Escaped path to mongo.exe shell [MANDATORY]
-* `mongoShell.host`: --host parameter for mongo shell
+* `mongoShell.host`: --host parameter for mongo shell (optional)
-* `mongoShell.port`: --port parameter for mongo shell
+* `mongoShell.port`: --port parameter for mongo shell (optional)
+* `mongoShell.verbose`: --verbose parameter for mongo shell (optional)
+* `mongoShell.quiet`: --quiet parameter for mongo shell (optional)

+# If people are comfortable with addind login information that would be logged to a temp file in user space, I can do that.
+Drop a comment on my github.

 ## Known Issues